TurboBoulder/TurboBoulder/README.md

-# PLORGG
+#TURBO BOULDER
-PLORGG, short for 'Platform for Orchestration and Graceful Generation', is a streamlined development environment crafted to expedite the setup and deployment of web applications.
-With an emphasis on precision and user-friendliness, PLORGG includes a comprehensive boilerplate for .NET web applications, complete with API support and built-in Docker containers for all elements, including databases.
+Turbo Boulder is an open-source project dedicated to accelerating your .NET web application development process.
+It offers a comprehensive boilerplate for .NET applications, including API support, local user handling, and self-signed certificates for development.

-This platform excels in user handling, offering local user management features and the provision of self-signed certificates for development.
-What sets PLORGG apart is its ability to cater to diverse platforms.
-For Linux users, installation is as easy as using 'apt-get', while Windows users can utilize a simple MSI download.
+The platform leverages Docker containers to provide a standardized and replicable development environment, encompassing all components, including databases.
+This streamlined approach simplifies the setup process, enabling developers to focus more on building their applications rather than dealing with configuration.

-The ultimate goal of PLORGG is to minimize the time developers spend on setting up their working environment and configuring their tools.
-By orchestrating the various tools and services required for web development into one harmonious, easy-to-use platform, PLORGG empowers developers to spend more time on creating, testing, and deploying their applications, thereby enabling graceful and efficient generation of web applications.
+Turbo Boulder supports easy installation through Linux's 'apt-get' or Windows' MSI, ensuring accessibility for developers on various operating systems.
+As an open-source project, Turbo Boulder thrives on community collaboration and welcomes contributions from developers worldwide.